Explore Military Tools for ArcGIS

 - Navigate to the U.S. 327 Infantry Regiment bookmark.
 If necessary, zoom out so you can see both the regiment and the rectangle labeled as OBJ CORNAY.

-- In the Military Symbol Editor pane, on the Search tab, type advance in the search box.
+- In the Military Symbol Editor pane, on the Search tab, type advance in the search box and press Enter.

 - In the Result Count list, choose Maneuver Areas: Axis of Advance: Main Attack.